IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_API_DOCUMENTATION.md

 **Error Responses:**

-- `400 Bad Request` - Invalid current password
+- `400 Bad Request` - Invalid current password (validation failed in users-service)
 - `401 Unauthorized` - Invalid or missing token
+- `404 Not Found` - User not found in users-service

 ---